krobelus/rate-experiments/thesis.md

 Under operational DRAT the deleted reason clauses would linger, thus the proof is checked in a different way than intended.

-3 A Small Tweak to Proof Generation in `MiniSat`-based SAT Solvers
+3 A Tiny Tweak to Proof Generation in `MiniSat`-based SAT Solvers
 ================================================================

 Some state-of-the-art solvers produce proofs with deletions of unique